Jonathan Pollard: Opposition

 New Republic editor Martin Peretz also argued against freeing Pollard: "Jonathan Pollard is not a Jewish martyr.
 He is a convicted espionage agent who spied on his country for both Israel and Pakistan(!) — a spy, moreover, who got paid for his work.
 His professional career, then, reeks of infamy and is suffused with depravity."
 Peretz called Pollard's supporters "professional victims, mostly brutal themselves, who originate in the ultra-nationalist and religious right.
 They are insatiable.
 And they want America to be Israel's patsy."

-Former FBI and U.S. Navy lawyer M.E.
+Former FBI and US Navy lawyer M.E.
 "Spike" Bowman, a top legal adviser to navy intelligence at the time of Pollard's arrest who had intimate knowledge of the Pollard case, issued a detailed critique in 2011 of the case for clemency.
 "Because the case never went to trial, it is difficult for outside observers to understand the potential impact and complexity of the Pollard betrayal", he wrote.
 "There is no doubt that Pollard was devoted to Israel.
 However, the extent of the theft and the damage was far broader and more complex than evidenced by the single charge and sentence."
-In his estimation, Pollard "was neither a U.S. nor an Israeli patriot.
+In his estimation, Pollard "was neither a US nor an Israeli patriot.
 He was a self-serving, gluttonous character seeking financial reward and personal gratification."

 In September 2011, according to one report, Vice President Joe Biden—who was chairman of the Senate Judiciary Committee at the time of Pollard's arrest—told a group of rabbis, "President Obama was considering clemency, but I told him, 'Over my dead body are we going to let him out before his time.
 If it were up to me, he would stay in jail for life'."
 Biden later denied having used those precise words, but acknowledged that the report characterized his position accurately.